 The San Francisco Bay Area has long been one of North America’s most difficult integration challenges, so it’s a good laboratory for exploring the issue.
 If you can get transit integration right in the Bay Area, you can probably do it anywhere.
 The Bay Area’s particular challenge is that it has no recognized central city.
 Instead, it’s named after an obstacle, the Bay, and its geography of bays and hills provides natural psychological divides.
 Wherever you live in the Bay Area, most of the Bay Area is “across the water” or “over the hills” from you, and this matters enormously to how people perceive issues as local or regional.
 (Los Angeles, mostly a city of vast continuous basins, could not be more opposite.)

 The region’s wildly respectable good-government institute, SPUR, recently released a friendly and readable report on the topic, Seamless Transit, primarily authored by Ratna Amin and Sara Barz.
-It’s a superb report, because it focuses relentlessly on the obvious “seams” that impede travel and liberty for the transit customer.
+It focuses relentlessly on the obvious “seams” that impede travel and liberty for the transit customer.
 In particular:

 - The report discusses practical integration problems like navigation and fare payment, explores different solutions suitable to each, and tries to show how much can be achieved without huge mergers.